hackclub/hackclub/workshops/particle_physics/README.md

 ## You're Finished!

 You should now have a working although very basic simulation of gravity between particles.
-This simulation is very over exagerated as particles with this little mass would have very small gravitational forces.
+This simulation is roughly what would happen in real life with these exact masses and distances.
+The values themselves are a bit over exagerated to be more visually interesting.

 - [Code](https://repl.it/@SquarePear/Particle-Physics#sketch.js)
 - [Project](https://Particle-Physics.squarepear.repl.co)